getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/generate-appmap-data-with-remote-recording.md

 ---

 **In this video**
-We generate AppMaps with a remote recording of our application.
+We generate AppMap Data with a remote recording of our application.
 You can remote record your application if your app doesn’t have complete test cases, or when you want to dive into a specific user interaction such as an API call or specific product functionality in your app.

 **Links mentioned**
 [Rails Sample Application](https://github.com/land-of-apps/sample_app_6th_ed/tree/codespaces-devcontainer)